Privacy Policy

 Transferring information outside the EU

-We may transfer the personal information we collect about you to countries outside the EU in order to perform our contract with you, protect our legitimate interest or those of third parties and in particular share them with:
+We may transfer the personal information we collect about you to countries outside the EU in order to perform our contract with you, protect our legitimate interests or those of third parties and in particular share them with:

 (a) Reinsurance companies / reinsurance brokers